MoltenZaz/Windows-Hacks/README.txt

 This script adds custom hotkeys to Houdini and Photoshop It also enables snipping tool when Windows + s is pressed and immediatly starts a snip

+Desktop Modes:
+When you change between virtual desktops using the ctrl win left or ctrl win right hotkeys this script changes the wallpaper and also changes what programs are pinned to the taskbar.
+You will have to modify the paths for the program shortcuts and the wallpapers.
+Also if you have multiple monitors, like me, you will have to have your wallpapers combined as one big image.
+To easily make a wallpaper templated for yourself take a screenshot with printscreen and paste it into something like photoshop.

 Dvorak:
 Changes the input to Dvorak except when holding ctrl alt or win.
 It also sets CapsLock to backspace.
 To toggle back to qwerty press Insert.